XiaozhouCui/re-store/walk-through.md

 ## Stripe integration

-- Webhook is used to integrate Stripe with our API
+- Webhook is used to integrate Stripe with our API, to make payment compatible in most countries
+- When client click "CHECKOUT" button, API will create `PaymentIntent` and `ClientSecret` and return to client
-- `PaymentIntent` and `ClientSecret` are required to make payment compatible in most countries
+- Frontend will use `PaymentIntent` and `ClientSecret` to interact directly with Stripe

 ### Setup Stripe account